jiminc77/PE-Fuse-Adapter/README.md

-# PE-Fuse-Adapter: Vision-Language Model Adaptation via Feature Interaction
+# PE-Fuse-Adapter: Perception Encoder Adaptation via Feature Interaction

 This repository contains the implementation of `Fuse-Adapter`, a lightweight module for adapting, PE(Perception Encoder) to specific downstream tasks.